anze3db/blog/_posts/2024-01-02-gunicorn-restart.md

 ## The HUP Signal

-Gunicorn supports the [HUP signal](https://docs.gunicorn.org/en/stable/signals.html#reload-the-configuration) that will reload your application without downtime, so, in most cases, you can use the following line for 0-downtime restarts:
+Gunicorn uses the [HUP signal](https://docs.gunicorn.org/en/stable/signals.html#reload-the-configuration) that will reload your application without downtime, so, in most cases, you can use the following line for 0-downtime restarts:

 ```bash
 kill -HUP $(cat gunicorn.pid)